hamzafar/face_recoginition/README.md

 Used Webcam and feed real time frame to model to predict class

 Now Fine tuning model with new classes, with faces

+focus to load data with same size and transfer learning